Nemets87/Nemets87/README.md

   </body>
 </html>

-- 👋 Hi, I’m Sergey Fedorov
-- 👀 I’m interested in New Knowledge
-- ✅ I’m currently learning Python
-- 💞️ Collaborate with Super_team_45
-- 📫 How to reach me bonustime161@yandex.ru

 <!---
 Nemets87/Nemets87 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.